What did happen?

 To Whom it May Concern,

-In 1978 I was elected president of the No. North American Feldenkrais Guild.
+In 1978 I was elected president of the North American Feldenkrais Guild.
 During this time I was also serving intermittently as Dr. Feldenkrais' secretary and traveling companion.
 In late 1979, at the request of Dr. Feldenkrais.
 I began to organize the Amherst, Massachusetts Feldenkrais Training Program, and also became his full-time secretary and traveling companion.Dr.
 Feldenkrais became ill in October of 1981, and because of his illness in late May of 1982. he recorded on audio tape the names of those people whom he wished to teach in his stead in the third year of the Amherst Program.
 The appointed people were: Mia Segal, Chava Shelhav.
 Yochanan Rywerant, Ruthy Alan, Anat Baniel, Bruria Milo, Gaby Yaron, Myrtom Pfeffer, and myself, Jerry Karzen.
 These same people served as trainers in the fourth and final year of the Amherst Training Program.
 I asked Bruria Milo to serve as an assistant in the fourth year, to which she agreed, along with David Bersin, Mark Reese, Russell Delman, Fenny Loc, and Shlomo Efrat.

 In January 1983,1 was asked by the Directors of the Feldenkrais Foundation to become its executive Director while silmultaneusly the No. American Feldenkrais Guild established the Training Accreditation Board.
 Soon thereafter, I asked Mark Reese, Russell Delman, and David Bersin to serve temporarily as trainers in Foundation sponsored training programs along with some of the trainers designated by Dr. Feldenkrais in 1982. (letter from Jerry Karzen)